ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 From the discussion of [[compact topological space|compact]] [[metric spaces]] in def. \ref{MetricSpaceSequentiallyCompact} and prop. \ref{CompactnessImpliedBySequentialCompactnessForMetricSpace}
-it is now immediate how to generalize the concept to [[topological spaces]] to obtain a notion of _[[compact topological spaces]]_ (def. \ref{SequentiallyCompactTopologicalSpace}
+it immediate how to generalize the concept to [[topological spaces]] to obtain a notion of _[[compact topological spaces]]_ (def. \ref{SequentiallyCompactTopologicalSpace}
 and def. \ref{CompactTopologicalSpace} below).
 These compact spaces play a special role in [[topology]], much like [[finite dimensional vector spaces]] do in [[linear algebra]].